 All members!!
 Please check on your life insurance through NEA.
 Many people have not indicated who they want as the beneficiary, or need to change their beneficiary.
 This is an important piece of your membership.

-We are still waiting for approval of the new evaluation system from the principals union.
-They are being fully trained on the new system so they will be ready for next year.
+We are no longer waiting for approval of the new evaluation system from the principals union.
+They have been fully trained on the new system so they will be ready for next year.
 Please remember that the MEA has nothing to do with writing the evaluation system – your colleagues wrote this plan in conjunction with the district.
 MEA Leadership was invited to help with editing at the end of the process.
 The district is required by DOE to write a new eval plan and a new PD plan every 5 years.

 Please report any safety issues to your building principal first, then have your building rep inform me so I can make sure these issues are resolved.

-MEA has 31 members retiring this year!!!
+MEA had 31 members retiring last year!!!
 We are honored to have worked along side these people in the pursuit of educating Manchester children.